 The ideology of Pakistan is one of the most intellectually misunderstood and politically misused concepts in Pakistan.
-Some persons equate it with the Two Nations Theory which was the basis of the creation of Pakistan while others bracket it with Islamic Ideology.
+Some people equate it with the Two-Nation Theory, which was the basis of the creation of Pakistan, while others bracket it with Islamic Ideology.
 Both are not true.

 This essay attempts to dispel the above myth by explaining the historical context of Pakistan’s Ideology with particular reference to its sources such as Islamic moorings, founding fathers’ vision, and people’s preferences as embodied in the constitution.
 It then highlights the main features of Pakistan’s ideology which is the bedrock of the statecraft as well as the way of life of the citizens of Pakistan

-On the other hand, some people politically misuse it and equate it with the Two Nations Theory which was the basis of the creation of Pakistan while others bracket it with Islamic Ideology.
-They fail to understand that all these three concepts namely Two Nations Theory, Pakistan Ideology, and Islamic Ideology are interrelated but distinct in their application, as explained in the article later.
+On the other hand, some people politically misuse it and equate it with the Two-Nation Theory, which was the basis of the creation of Pakistan, while others bracket it with Islamic Ideology.
+They fail to understand that all these three concepts, namely the Two-Nation Theory, Pakistan Ideology, and Islamic Ideology, are interrelated but distinct in their application, as explained in the article later.

 It is, thus, a neutral term, meaning any idea which unites a nation, providing its citizens with a worldview and a vision along with a set of rules for leading their lives.
 In that sense, Pakistan like every country has an ideology, a set of ideas about its reason to be, its dreams, and the way it likes its society, polity, and economy to work.

-One cannot properly comprehend the need for Pakistan ideology without understanding the reason for the creation of Pakistan as an independent state on the 14th of August 1947 as a result of the dissolution of the British Indian Empire.
-The main reason for the emergence of Pakistan was the failure of the dominant Muslim elite of British India in extracting sufficient constitutional guarantees from their counterparts, namely the dominant Hindu elite for a substantial share in the political decision-making once the British left India.
+One cannot properly comprehend the need for Pakistan ideology without understanding the reason for the creation of Pakistan as an independent state on August 14, 1947, as a result of the dissolution of the British Indian Empire.
+The main reason for the emergence of Pakistan was the failure of the dominant Muslim elite of British India to extract sufficient constitutional guarantees from their counterparts, namely the dominant Hindu elite, for a substantial share in political decision-making once the British left India.

-They rightly or wrongly, depending on which side of the political fence you are, feared that in the absence of these safeguards, the Muslim minority would gradually lose its cultural identity and would become a politically and economically marginalized underclass, another subservient caste, second-class citizens in a predominantly Hindu India.
-These perceptions had been reinforced by the step-motherly treatment Muslim masses got during the brief Congress rule in the provincial governments which it formed after the 1937 elections-a foretaste of things to come.
+They feared, rightly or wrongly, depending on which side of the political fence you are on, that in the absence of these safeguards, the Muslim minority would gradually lose its cultural identity and would become a politically and economically marginalized underclass, another subservient caste, second-class citizens in a predominantly Hindu India.
+These perceptions had been reinforced by the stepmotherly treatment Muslim masses got during the brief Congress rule in the provincial governments, which it formed after the 1937 elections as a foretaste of things to come.

-To succeed, every movement of this magnitude needs some sort of emotional underpinning to arouse the passions of the general public for ensuring their maximum participation.
+To succeed, every movement of this magnitude needs some sort of emotional underpinning to arouse the passions of the general public and ensure their maximum participation.
 Religion, race, and language have been common battle cries throughout history in this respect.
-However, the use of Islam as a battle cry for the Pakistan Movement was more to do with objective realities than a deliberate choice of the leaders of the movement.
+However, the use of Islam as a battle cry for the Pakistan Movement had more to do with objective realities than a deliberate choice of the leaders of the movement.

 That’s why the Pakistan Movement, though couched in religious terminology, was a movement by the downtrodden Muslim community of India to safeguard their socioeconomic interests and fulfil their dreams of improving the quality of life in a country where they could live according to their cherished dreams.

-To press for their demands, they used the term Two Nations Theory which provided them with a moral narrative and political justification for the geographical division of India based on the claims of the Muslims of India of being a separate nation, not a community, and hence entitled to have a separate state.
+To press for their demands, they used the term Two-Nation Theory, which provided them with a moral narrative and political justification for the geographical division of India based on the claims of the Muslims of India as being a separate nation, not a community, and hence entitled to have a separate state.

 Need for Pakistan Ideology?

-After the creation of Pakistan, this battle cry lost its relevance as there were no two nations now in Pakistan as everyone, whether a Hindu or a Christian or a Muslim, was a Pakistani.
-This was very eloquently explained by the founder of Pakistan in his famous 11th August speech in the Constituent Assembly of Pakistan.
+After the creation of Pakistan, this battle cry lost its relevance as there were no longer two nations in Pakistan as everyone, whether a Hindu, Christian, or Muslim, was a Pakistani.
+This was very eloquently explained by the founder of Pakistan in his famous August 11th speech in the Constituent Assembly of Pakistan.
 There was, thus, a need for a new political narrative for two reasons.

 Consequently, a need was felt for a new political narrative to serve as a gelling bond for the millions of people living in a state geographically divided into two wings, both of which were separated by 1000 miles of a hostile country.
 At the same time, it should be an ideal that could unite a nation, providing its citizens with a worldview and a vision along with a set of rules for leading their lives.
-Accordingly, the First National Educational Conference held in November 1947 recommended the propagation of Pakistan ideology which over time has evolved and is the national narrative of the country.
-However, the religious lobby which had remained almost side-lined during the freedom struggle became very active to get political space and used this very neutral term Pakistan Ideology for this purpose by equating it with the Two Nations Theory.
+Accordingly, the First National Educational Conference held in November 1947 recommended the propagation of Pakistan ideology, which over time has evolved and is the national narrative of the country.
+However, the religious lobby, which had remained almost sidelined during the freedom struggle, became very active in getting political space and used the very neutral term Pakistan Ideology for this purpose by equating it with the Two Nations Theory.